What Discipline, Selecting a Vehicle, Obtaining a Motorsport Australia License, Safety Gear, Short Circuit Vehicle Specifications

 material must have high resistance satisfactory optical qualities complying with Australian Standard Specifications AS1609 1981.

 Clothing all drivers in circuit races or practice are required to wear overalls homologated to the FIA 1986 standard, or FIA 8856-2000 standard, also socks, shoes and gloves which respect the design parameters setout in that standard.
-Copies of the standard can be obtained from CAMS State Office.
+Copies of the standard can be obtained from MA State Office.

 Wearing of balaclava and underwear is highly recommended.
 Again, there are many very good types of overalls, etc, available on the market and can be obtained from any store who stocks motor sport gear for speed events e.g. sprints etc.